MailTape/MailTape-v1/_posts/2017-05-21-Nate-Wooley.md

 episode_URL: 'http://mailta.pe/261/Nate-Wooley/'
 guest_name: Nate Wooley
 ---
-<p id="introduction">This morning, we are really happy to welcome experimental trumpeter, Nate Wooley.
+<p id="introduction">This morning, we are really happy to welcome experimental trumpeter, [Nate Wooley](http://natewooley.com/).
 His previous albums range from abstract renditions of Wynton Marsalis tunes to particularly harsh versions of free jazz with obscure multi-phonic trumpet chops juxtaposed against distorted extended techniques.</p>
+<p>However, this morning, Nate selects </p>

 # Nate Wooley's selection

 **"**I’m going with an all Gaburo Sunday.
 Maybe we could term it a Gabunday?
 I have been utterly fascinated to the point of devotion with [Kenneth Gaburo](https://en.wikipedia.org/wiki/Kenneth_Gaburo)’s compositions and writings for the past fifteen years and [Philip Blackburn](http://philipblackburn.com/), head of [Innova Recordings](https://www.innova.mu/) and a former student of Gaburo’s, recently made me aware of this large archive of under documented performances and interviews/lectures which has been my almost daily listening.**"**

-## Rod Stewart - This Old Heart Of Mine (Ocean Edits)

-_Ménage à Trois_: **"**For a mellow start to wake up slowly to and to soothe any hangover from the night before, let the soothing tines wash over your tired brain**"**

-## June - Lost Area (Dj Sprinkles' Empty Dancefoor)
-_Ménage à Trois_: **"**then this for memories of the weekend, but presented in a more palatable manner for a sunday morning "you made it" positive rammifications of the empty dancefloor**"**
+## Kenneth Gaburo - TWO

+_Nate Wooley_: **"**I think of Sunday’s as generally being rainy days, most likely owing to my upbringing in the Pacific Northwest where heavy rain is the norm.
+It is a very comforting feeling for me to imagine grey skies and rain and this piece for soprano voice, flute, and bass moves slowly and in a monochromatic way that causes the same feeling.**"**

+## Kenneth Gaburo - Noyse
+_Nate Wooley_: **"**My very favorite piece of Gaburo's is his Maledetto – a 50 some odd minute meditation on the word screw.
+It is both inappropriate for the "lord's day" plus too long for this format, but I think "Noyse" is a nice substitute.
+It breaks apart the phonemes of speech in a way that is both mentally engaging and somehow soothing.**"**

-## Dream Lovers - For Belgian Friends
+## Kenneth Gaburo - Mouth-Piece
-_Ménage à Trois_: **"**and finally for memories of summers past at MIDI festival in Hyeres, a cover of the classic Durutti Column track.
-A release by a boutique label from Manchester who also released "Conditional Love" a few years ago on one of the compilation E.Ps.**"**
+_Nate Wooley_: **"**I don’t really take Sundays off which means it’s time to go to work.
+This recording of Mouth-Piece changed the way I look at everything on the trumpet, and so I’ll end with it as it may inspire me to wash out my coffee cup and begin practicing.**"**

 # MailTape's selection

-## Ménage à Trois - All Night Long
+## Nate Wooley 5tet - For Wee Folks
-_Dimitri_: **"** This song will make you feel nostalgic like if it was your last night of your first holiday romance.**"**
+_Sanjay_: **"** This song will make you feel nostalgic like if it was your last night of your first holiday romance.**"**

-## Babeheaven — Heaven
+## Anthony Braxton & Taylor Ho Bynum - All Roads Lead To Middletown
-_Dimitri_: **"**They make you a promise and they've fulfill it.
+_Sanjay_: **"**They make you a promise and they've fulfill it.
 Very chill and relax, let this london based band guide you to the seven heaven.
 Do we want more in a sunday ? **"**

-## Blue Of Noon — Guidance
+## Tom Arthurs - Chats With The Real McCoy*
-_Dimitri_: **"**Guidance is a pleasant piece of dreamy surf-pop with an assumed melancholy that lets you catch a glimpse of beautiful summer prospects.**"**
+_Sanjay_: **"**Guidance is a pleasant piece of dreamy surf-pop with an assumed melancholy that lets you catch a glimpse of beautiful summer prospects.**"**

-## Dave Depper - Do You Want Love?
+## Susana Santos Silva & Kaja Draksler - Hymn to the Unknown
-_Dimitri_: **"**Yes, I do.**"**
+_Sanjay_: **"**Yes, I do.**"**

-<p id="outroduction">That's all folks, thanks to [Ménage à Trois](https://mnagetrois.bandcamp.com/) for their brillant selection.
-Thanks to [Célestin](http://www.slipontherock.com/) for the wonderful illustration and PS KY for her introduction.</p>
+<p id="outroduction">That's all folks!
+Thanks to [Nate Wooley](http://natewooley.com/) for his exciting selections, and to [William Girault](http://williamgirault.com/) for the beautiful illustration.</p>